-Associate Professor Louise Brown
+Adjunct Professor Louise Brown

-BDSc, MDSc (Perio), MPH, D Clin Dent (Dent Maxfac Radiol), PhD, MRACDS (Perio), FADI, FICD, FPFA
+BDSc, MDSc (Perio), MPH, D Clin Dent (Dent Maxfac Radiol), PhD, MRACDS (DMFR), MRACDS (Perio), FADI, FICD, FPFA

-Louise returned Melbourne in 1993 and took up an academic position at the University of Melbourne, eventually convening the specialist periodontal training at the school.
-She worked for other periodontal practices part time and in 1996, she established her own full time specialist periodontal practice in Ivanhoe.
-She moved the practice to Kew in 2001, where she practised until she sold the practice in 2012.
+Louise returned to Melbourne in 1993 and took up an academic position at the University of Melbourne, eventually convening the specialist periodontal training at the school.
+She worked for other private periodontal practices part time and in 1996, she established her own full time specialist periodontal practice in Ivanhoe.
+She moved the practice to Kew in 2001, where she practised until she sold the busy practice in 2012.

-Seeking a new challenge, she undertook the Doctor of Clinical Dentistry degree in Dento-maxillofacial Radiology at the University of Queensland from 2013-2015.
-As well as reporting for many dental practices througout Australia, she also is engaged to report for private radiology practices, from as far afield as Bunbury in WA and Sydney.
+Seeking a new challenge, she undertook the Doctor of Clinical Dentistry degree in Dentomaxillofacial Radiology at the University of Queensland from 2013-2015.
+As well as reporting for many dental practices throughout Australia, she also is engaged to report for private radiology practices, from as far afield as Bunbury in WA and Sydney.

-In examining a dental image or interrogating an entire cone beam dataset, Teledent likes to see its role as akin to that of a detective.
+Whether examining a dental image or interrogating an entire cone beam dataset, Teledent likes to see its role as akin to that of a detective.
 Arthur Conan Doyle described the three essential qualities of a good detective as:

 Louise has the eyes of a radiologist and the mind of a clinician.
 She combines a sharp intelligence, extensive clinical experience, knowledge and skills, including the surgical placement of thousands of dental implant since 1996, and a very practical approach to diagnosis and treatment planning.
 She sees a growing need to make radiology reporting more clinically relevant, bringing radiology out of the realm of sitting in a darkened room in front of a computer screen, into the environment of the patient within the surgery - providing you, the clinician, with radiology reports and relevant worked-up images that guide your treatment decisions and enable straightforward communication of the findings to your patient.